 Monthly Surveys

 Monthly surveys are the backbone of the COASST citizen science program.
-Together we build a baseline record of the amount of marine debris or number of beached birds washing up on local coastlines.
+Together we build a baseline record of the number of beached birds washing up on local coastlines.
 If we know how much is ‘normal’ we can detect unusual events as they occur!
 Join us in just a few steps:

 - Pick a beach or work with COASST to set up a new one